shekinahmanyi/shekinahmanyi/README.md

 ### Hi there! 👋 I'm Shekinah Manyi ✨ <br>
-🚀 Frontend Engineer | Aspiring Machine Learning Engineer <br><br>

-I'm a passionate Full Stack JavaScript Developer exploring the exciting world of Machine Learning! <br>
-My goal is to integrate intelligent systems into web applications and solve real-world problems with AI. <br><br>

-🔹 Currently, I'm learning Python and diving into machine learning to transition into an ML engineering role. <br>
-🔹 I love building dynamic and responsive applications and continuously improving my skills. <br><br>

 💡 **What I'm Up To** <br>
 🔭 Projects: Working on web-based ML applications to blend my frontend skills with AI. <br>